MEET SHAWNDA

 Whatever story brought you here, you are welcome to come as you are.

 I work with adults and young adults navigating anxiety, trauma (CPTSD and PTSD), chronic illness, grief, identity exploration, and relationship challenges.
-Many of the people I work with are deep feelers, high achievers, internal processors, or folks who’ve learned to show up for others before themselves.
+Many of the people I work with are deep feelers, high achievers, intellectualizers, or folks who’ve learned to show up for others before themselves.

 My approach is experiential, somatic (body-oriented), and trauma-informed.
-We’ll tune in to what you feel, sense, and carry, not just what you say.
-Through breath, imagery, movement, or grounding practices, we’ll deepen your awareness, support your nervous system, and reconnect with the inner wisdom you carry from your lived experiences and identities.
+We’ll tune in to what you feel, sense, and carry; not just what you say.
+Through breath, imagery, movement, or grounding practices, we’ll deepen awareness, tend to your nervous system, and reconnect with the wisdom already within you.

-I also hold a systemic lens, understanding that we’re shaped by our environments, identities, and relationships.
-When working with those in partnerships (couples, polycules, best friends, business partners, and beyond), I’m not here to take sides.
-I help each person feel heard and understood, and I guide the process toward deeper connection, clarity, and shared understanding.
+I also hold a systemic lens, understanding that we're shaped by our environments, identities, and relationships, including the ones we bring into the therapy room.
+I'm attentive to the subtle dynamics that can show up between us, so this space can feel more collaborative and centered on what matters to you.
+When working with those in partnerships (couples, polycules, best friends, business partners, and beyond), I'm not here to take sides.
+I help each person feel heard and understood, guiding the process toward deeper connection, clarity, and shared understanding.

 Training and Education